University of Minnesota to require COVID-19 vaccinations for students once shots receive FDA approval

 "This will allow us the best chance to have normal campus activity this fall and uninterrupted in-person, on-campus instruction," U President Joan Gabel wrote in a message to students and employees Monday.
 "We understand that this is a challenging decision for our community, but our interests are first and foremost the health of our students, staff, and faculty."

-The proposed mandate is a reversal from the university's previous stance to only encourage, not require, COVID-19 vaccinations.
+The proposed mandate is a reversal from the university's previous stance to encourage, not require, COVID vaccinations.
 And it comes after many U professors and staff criticized the university for only requiring masks and not vaccinations or regular COVID-19 testing.

 Pending likely regent approval, the U will join hundreds of colleges nationwide, including about a dozen private colleges in Minnesota, that have implemented vaccination mandates.
 Minnesota's other public college system, Minnesota State, is not requiring students at its 30 community colleges and seven universities to be vaccinated.

-With the delta variant causing a surge in new COVID-19 infections, colleges across the country are hoping vaccination and mask mandates will help them maintain a sense of normalcy on their campuses.
+With the delta variant causing a surge in new COVID-19 infections, colleges across the country are hoping vaccination and mask mandates will help them maintain a sense of normalcy on campus.
 Many colleges and universities are planning for most classes and activities to be held in person.

 Nearly 80% of fall classes at the U's flagship Twin Cities campus are slated to be taught in person, according to the university.

+Regent James Farnsworth tweeted Monday that he, too, would vote in favor of the mandate, calling it a "reasonable policy shift."

+While the U is planning to require the shots for students, it will offer employees the choice to be vaccinated or tested regularly.
+U spokesman Chuck Tombarge said that is because "to date, the University has not required vaccinations as a condition of employment."
+Students, however, have long been required to be vaccinated for tetanus, measles, mumps and rubella, Tombarge said, and the mandate for a licensed COVID-19 vaccine fits within that policy.

-The university will release details about the vaccination requirement's deadline, grace period and exemptions in the near future, Gabel said.
+The university will share details about the vaccination requirement's deadline and grace period in the near future, Gabel said.
 But she urged students to get vaccinated now instead of waiting until the mandate officially takes effect.

-Regents will vote on the proposed mandate in the near future, either at their scheduled September meeting or a special meeting before then, a U spokesman said.
+Fall classes at the Twin Cities campus start Sept.
+7 and a two-dose vaccine series takes about a month to complete.

+Michael Osterholm, director of the U's Center for Infectious Disease Research and Policy and an adviser to Gabel, said the university will not allow students to be exempted from the vaccination requirement for personal reasons.
+Exemptions will only be allowed for religious or medical reasons.

+Minnesota's immunization law allows for exemptions based on personal beliefs, but because the statute does not address the COVID-19 vaccine specifically, U leaders opted to set their own exemptions.

 Ryan Faircloth • 612-673-4234